Feel the comfort and relaxation that a hot drink can give you with a Turmeric Tea recipe!

 Ginger

-This is also helpful for nausea, menstrual pain, and memory.
+Including ginger in your tea recipes is helpful for nausea, menstrual pain, and memory.
 I use it for other food and drink recipes such as Pineapple Juice, Apple, Carrot, and Ginger Juice, and Jollof Rice!

 Black pepper